 There are different types of opinions regarding entrepreneur vs manager, but here in this discussion most of the key differences can make people understand the actual work behaviour or the nature of an entrepreneur and a manager.
 The difference between manager and entrepreneur are as follows,

-An entrepreneur is responsible for all the activity of the company which he started to create a difference in his life, but where in which a manager just has to deliver his duties and responsibilities assigned to him in a certain department of work.
+An entrepreneur is responsible for all the activities of the company which he started to create a difference in his life, but where in which a manager just has to deliver his duties and responsibilities assigned to him in a certain department of work.

 Many entrepreneurs have the freedom to do take decisions and choices that can positively or negatively affect the growth of the company.
 On the other hand, a manager is a person who is hired by the entrepreneur to manage the business.
-They are professionally trained individuals who have the knowledge about the various business aspects.
+They are professionally trained individuals who have knowledge about the various business aspects.

 Therefore, it is important to understand that an individual entrepreneur holds the overall structure of the business as he is the idea behind the business, but a professional manager just follows the orders given by an entrepreneur.